aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pagesetup/_index.md

 ```

 Represents the number of pages wide the worksheet will be scaled to when it's printed.
 The default value is 1.

+**Remarks**

 You have to set FitToPagesTall as zero if you want to fit all columns on one page.

 **Returns:**
 int